 The Fast Track Workforce Incentive Grant is a new financial aid program for adults beginning with the 2019-20 academic year.
 The grant addresses workforce needs by helping adults pursue a certificate, degree, or industry-recognized credential in an area designated as high need.
 Grant recipients must maintain Missouri residency and work in Missouri for three years after graduation to prevent the grant from becoming a loan that must be repaid with interest.
-For further information on this program please visit the MDHEWD website (https://dhewd.mo.gov/ppc/grants/).
+For further information on this program please visit the MDHEWD website.